erhmutlu/poogle-nlp/README.md

 }
 ```

-According to above entity object, basically İstanbul and Megakent are `synonym`.
+According to above entity object, basically İstanbul and Megakent are `synonyms`.
 If in a sentence one of them appears, it will hit this entity object.

 `value` field is for later calculations, for example a user can refer to İstanbul with Megakent, but thirdparty weather api's are waiting for İstanbul as a city request.